The Journal of Florida Literature

 Florence M. Turcotte, University of Florida

-Call for Papers
+Call for Papers and Creative Submissions

 - Florida writing & culture

-- Gender studies
+- Gender

-- Literature of place
+- Environment and place

 - Regionalism